 Tofino whale watching

-We have been whale watching in Tofino and each tour has been exciting and enchanting in a different way.
+We have been whale watching in Tofino three times now and each tour has been exciting and enchanting in a different way.
 There’s always something new to see and hence why we keep going back!

 Our most recent Tofino whale watching experience was with the Adventure Centre at Tofino Resort and Marina.
 Our ‘Cook Your Catch’ adventure included a private boat tour, crabbing and a fresh crab supper (incredible) at the 1909 Kitchen in the evening.